polyfy/polylith/readme.md

 This structure gives a consistent shape to all Polylith projects, and ensures that both new developers and veterans can quickly understand and start working with systems that are new to them.
-We think you will soon fall in love with the power and simplicity the Polylith structure gives to your projects!
+We think you will soon be addicted to the power and simplicity the Polylith structure gives to your projects!

-The `bases`, `components` and `projects` directories also contain a `.keep` file, which can be removed as soon as we add something to these directories.
+The `bases`, `components` and `projects` directories also contain a `.keep` file,  which are added to prevent git from deleting these directories, and can be removed as soon as we add something to them.
 A workspace is always initialized to use [git](https://git-scm.com/), but more on that later.

 The `deps.edn` file looks like this: